PierfrancescoSoffritti/configurable-threejs-app/README.md

 #### Server input
 Messages from the client to the server.

-- moveForward - `{ "type": "moveForward", "arg": 300 }`: This messages is used to move the player in its current forward direction. `arg` is the duration in seconds of the movement.
+- moveForward - `{ "type": "moveForward", "arg": 300 }`: This message is used to move the player in its current forward direction. `arg` is the duration in seconds of the movement.
 The duration can be negative, in that case the player will move until in encouters an obstacle.

-- moveBackward - `{ "type": "moveBackward", "arg": 300 }`: This messages is used to move the player in its current backward direction. `arg` is the duration in seconds of the movement.
+- moveBackward - `{ "type": "moveBackward", "arg": 300 }`: This message is used to move the player in its current backward direction. `arg` is the duration in seconds of the movement.
 The duration can be negative, in that case the player will move until in encouters an obstacle.

-- turnRight - `{ "type": "turnRight", "arg": 300 }`: This messages is used to rotate the player.
-The player will always make a 90° rotation. `arg` is the amount of time a 90° rotation will require.
+- turnRight - `{ "type": "turnRight", "arg": 300 }`: This message is used to rotate the player.
+The player will always make a 90° rotation. `arg` is the amount of time the 90° rotation will require.

-- turnLeft - `{ "type": "turnLeft", "arg": 300 }`: This messages is used to rotate the player.
-The player will always make a 90° rotation. `arg` is the amount of time a 90° rotation will require.
+- turnLeft - `{ "type": "turnLeft", "arg": 300 }`: This message is used to rotate the player.
+The player will always make a 90° rotation. `arg` is the amount of time the 90° rotation will require.

-- turnLeft - `{ "type": "alarm" }`: This message will stop the player's movement.
+- alarm - `{ "type": "alarm" }`: This message will stop the player's movement.
 Rotations aren't stoppable.

 ## Client examples
-Two examples of client are provided in this repo, in the `ClientExamples` folder.
+Two examples of client are provided in this repo, in the [ClientExamples](https://github.com/PierfrancescoSoffritti/ConfigurableThreejsApp/tree/master/ClientExamples) folder.

 - Android client, it can be used as a reference to write Java/Kotlin/.. clients.
-The app is written in Kotlin, translating the IO module to other langues should be trivial.
+The app is written in Kotlin, translating the [IO module](https://github.com/PierfrancescoSoffritti/ConfigurableThreejsApp/tree/master/ClientExamples/AndroidClient/app/src/main/java/com/pierfrancescosoffritti/configurablethreejsapp/testclient/io) to other object oriented langues should be trivial.
 The apk of the app can be downloaded [here](https://github.com/PierfrancescoSoffritti/ConfigurableThreejsApp/raw/master/ClientExamples/AndroidClient/app.apk).

 <img src="https://raw.githubusercontent.com/PierfrancescoSoffritti/ConfigurableThreejsApp/master/pictures/androidapp.png" height="500">

 - Node.js client, it can be used as a reference to write other Node.js clients.
-To be launch this client requires two arguments: ip and port of the server.
+This client requires two arguments: ip and port of the server.